shirewoman2/Consultancy/README.md

 spend hours tediously opening, changing, saving, and closing them all manually, please talk to Laura Shireman.

-# Check how simulations were set up
+# Check how simulations were set up, e.g., for QCing

 As we mentioned, one of our goals was to increase accuracy.
 For this reason, several functions in the SimcypConsultancy package are set up